17th Bihar Assembly's inaugural session begins with members taking oath | Politics

 17th Bihar Assembly's inaugural session begins with members taking oath

-The inaugural session of 17th Bihar Assembly commenced on Monday with members being administered the oath of office by Protem Speaker Jitan Ram Manjhi.
-The ceremony was conducted at the central hall of the legislature building with strict adherence to COVID-19 norms.
+The inaugural session of 17th Bihar Assembly commenced on Monday with 198 members being administered the oath of office by Protem Speaker Jitan Ram Manjhi.
+Eight ministers were among those who were administered the oath at a ceremony conducted at the central hall of the legislature building with strict adherence to COVID-19 norms, Assembly Secretary Raj Kumar Singh told PTI.

-According to the schedule read out by Manjhi, the newly elected members will be sworn in on the first two days of the session, on November 23 and 24.
-Members representing constituency numbers 1 to 100 will take oath during the first half of Monday, from 11 am to 1 pm, and those representing constituency numbers 101 to 200, including RJD leader Tejashwi Yadav, during the second half, from 2 pm to 4 pm.
+According to the schedule read out by Manjhi, the newly elected 243 members were to be sworn in on the first two days of the session, on November 23 and 24.
+Members representing constituency numbers 1 to 100 would be administerd oath during the first half of Monday, from 11 am to 1 pm, and those representing constituency numbers 101 to 200, including RJD leader Tejashwi Yadav, during the second half, from 2 pm to 4 pm.

 The rest will be administered the oath of office on Tuesday, he said.
 Deputy chief ministers and BJP members Tarkishore Prasad and Renu Devi were the first ones to be sworn in.